Master's Thesis Oral Defense

 All members of the defense committee must receive a copy of the candidate’s thesis at least two weeks prior to the scheduled defense.

-The student must make arrangements for appointing the defense committee and for the date and time of the oral defense with the thesis director.
-Students must submit a completed Schedule of Oral Defense form to the appropriate student services office and their academic program no later than four weeks prior to the date of the defense.
+The student must make arrangements for the date and time of the oral defense with the thesis director, committee, and oral defense committee chair.
+Students must submit a completed Schedule of Oral Defense form (found on the OGE website) to the Office of Graduate Education and their academic program no later than four weeks prior to the date of the defense.

 Conducting the Defense

 The oral defense committee chair will preside over and manage the defense process.
 The chair is responsible for making certain that the defense is conducted in a professional manner and that the student has a fair opportunity to defend the thesis.
 The chair is expected to provide opportunities for each voting member of the oral defense committee to participate in the defense and to ensure that the examination is of high quality while remaining within proper limits of inquiry.
 Interested faculty members, and in accordance with departmental policy, currently enrolled graduate students also may attend the oral defense.
-After the oral defense committee has conducted the essential examination of the candidate, questions may be asked by others present if pertinent and appropriate as determined by the defense committee.
+Before or after the oral defense committee has conducted the essential examination of the candidate, questions may be asked by others present if pertinent and appropriate as determined by the Oral Defense Committee Chair and common practice in the discipline.

 When the defense is completed, the chair will request that the candidate and all other persons not on the defense committee leave the room and will call for a motion to pass or fail the candidate.
 A recommendation to pass can have no more than one negative vote from members of the committee.
 If the motion is a recommendation to pass, the committee must then agree on the conditions of the recommendation as follows: